pchuy1906/ChIMES_water_MOF/README.md

 # These are the steps to iteratively fit a ChIMES model.
-The system in this example is Metal-Organic Framework with water adsorption.
+The system in this example is a Metal-Organic Framework with water adsorption.
-1. Fit an initial ChIMES model cd T0/1-fit
+##1.
+Fit an initial ChIMES model
+   cd T0/1-fit
    1. run ./do_1_submit_chimesLSQ.sh which will:
       1. generate file fm_setup.in, input for chimes_lsq